Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-Charlie Munger 3 basic rules -- Don’t work for anyone you don’t respect and admire Charlie Munger 3 basic rules -- Work only with people you enjoy Charlie Munger 3 basic rules https://www.cnbc.com/2023/11/29/charlie-munger-these-basic-career-rules-made-me-successful-in-life-with-warren-buffett-i-had-all-3.html circle of competence: Define the limits of your knowledge.
+Charlie Munger 3 basic rules -- Don’t work for anyone you don’t respect and admire Charlie Munger 3 basic rules -- Work only with people you enjoy Charlie Munger 3 basic rules https://www.cnbc.com/2023/11/29/charlie-munger-these-basic-career-rules-made-me-successful-in-life-with-warren-buffett-i-had-all-3.html charts -- hill = position on a "hill" figuring things out -> making it happen circle of competence: Define the limits of your knowledge.
 Hint: the limits are smaller than you think.
 That’s because being an expert in one area doesn’t make you an expert in anything else.
 Be clear about what you know and don’t know. cognitive bias cognitive bias -- recency https://en.wikipedia.org/wiki/Recency_bias